 The United Kingdom ("UK") left the European Union ("EU") on 31 January 2020 at 11pm and the transition period ended on 31 December 2020 at 11pm.
 Therefore, the Treaty on the European Union and the Treaty on the Functioning of the European Union have ceased to apply to the UK.
 The European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal Agreement) Act 2020) and secondary legislation made under it ensure there is a functioning statute book in the UK.
-On 24 December 2020, an agreement in principle was reached in relation to the EU-UK Trade and Cooperation Agreement (the "Trade and Cooperation Agreement"), to govern the future relations between the EU and the UK following the end of the transition period.
-The Trade and Cooperation Agreement was signed on 30 December 2020.
-The Trade and Cooperation Agreement has provisional application from 1 January 2021 until the European Parliament gives its consent by 28 February 2021, such that formal ratification can take place.
+The EU-UK Trade and Cooperation Agreement (the "Trade and Cooperation Agreement"), which governs relations between the EU and UK following the end of the Brexit transition period and which had provisional application pending completion of ratification procedures, entered into force on 1 May 2021.

-Arval Group is active in the UK, with a fleet representing 13% of the rental fleet within the countries and regions in which Arval Group operates in 202019, and a gross operating income of EUR147.1166 million in the UK for 202019.
+Arval Group is active in the UK, with a fleet representing 13%-12% of the rental fleet within the countries and regions in which Arval Group operates in 2020 2021, and a gross operating income of EUR 166 223 million in the UK for 2020 2021.
 Although Arval Group has prepared for Brexit with a view to ensuring the continuity of its activities, it is exposed to Brexit risks and could be adversely impacted.